Regional Cooperative Tourism Program

 The tourism region of Eastern Oregon represents nearly of one-third of the State of Oregon and includes the following 11…

-The tourism region of Greater Portland represents Clackamas County (portions of), Columbia County, Multnomah County (portions of), and Washington County.…
+The Portland Region represents Clackamas County (portions of), Columbia County, Multnomah County (portions of), and Washington County.
+Travel Portland has…

 The tourism region of Mt.
 Hood & Columbia River Gorge consists of portions of Multnomah, Wasco and Clackamas Counties, and…

 The tourism region of Southern Oregon consists of the following counties: Douglas (except coastal portion); Josephine; Jackson; Klamath; and Lake.…

 The tourism region of Oregon Coast includes the 7 counties of Clatsop, Tillamook, Lincoln, Coos, Curry and the coastal portions…

 The tourism region of Willamette Valley includes Benton, Linn, Marion, Polk, Yamhill and portions of Clackamas and Lane counties.
 The…